 SCHOOL CHILDREN – PLUS 5 YEARS AND UP TO TEENS – Children aged six to 13 need 9-11 hours of sleep.

 In a recent interesting study by Hampton Court School in Surrey UK, it was discovered that teenage children performed better in a range of areas when their lessons began at 1.30pm in the afternoon instead of in the early morning.
-The school has noted that it has boosted the teenagers concentration levels and improved performance at school since it trialed this new approach to school hours.
+The school has noted that it has boosted the teenagers concentration levels and improved performance at school since it tested this new approach to school hours.

 Studies such as this demonstrate that sleep plays a very important role in the function of the brain and in the outcomes children can achieve if they are given an opportunity to get appropriate amounts of sleep.